Estimation of the Hurst and the stability indices of a $H$-self-similar stable process: Introduction

-The remainder part of this article is organized as follows: in the next section, we present the setting and general assumptions.
-Section \ref{section.3} introduces the theorem used to establish the estimators of $H$ and $\alpha$, along with the main results regarding the convergence of these estimators on four examples (fractional Brownian motions, $S\alpha S-$stable L\'evy motions, well-balanced linear fractional stable motions, Takenaka's processes) and the central limit theorem in the cases of the fractional Brownian motion and the $S\alpha S-$stable L\'evy motion.
-In Section \ref{section.4}, we provide auxiliary results which are used in the proofs of the main theorems.
-Section \ref{section.5} contains variances of limit distributions for central limit theorem in Section \ref{section.3}.
-Finally, we gather all the proofs of the main results in Section \ref{section.6}.
+The remainder part of this article is organized as follows: in the next section, we present the setting, the assumption and main results to construct the estimators of $H$ and $\alpha$.
+In Section \ref{section.3}, some classical examples for the obtained results in Section \ref{section.2} are given: fractional Brownian motions, $S\alpha S-$stable L\'evy motions, well-balanced linear fractional stable motions, Takenaka's processes.
+In this Section, we also show the central limit theorem for the cases of the fractional Brownian motion and the $S\alpha S-$stable L\'evy motion.
+Finally, in Section \ref{section.4}, we gather all the proofs of the main results and of the illustrated examples: Subsection \ref{subsection.4.1} contains auxiliary results on negative power variations which play an important role in the proofs in Subsection \ref{subsection.4.2} of the main results and in the proofs in Subsection \ref{subsection.4.3} of the results of four examples.